7 Best Treks in Meghalaya for Adventure Lovers (Complete Travel Guide)

 Best Time for Trekking in Meghalaya

-The best time to explore trekking trails in Meghalaya is from October to April, when the weather is pleasant, skies are clearer, and trails are safer.
+The best time to explore trekking trails in Meghalaya is from October to April, when the weather is pleasant, the skies are clearer, and the trails are safer.
 Monsoon season (June to September) brings heavy rainfall, making trekking difficult and slippery.

 Essential Tips for Trekking in Meghalaya